cleitonsouza01/trade/docs/api/daytrades.md

 container's position, then the daytrades are merged.

 #### merge_underlying(self, container, operation_index)
-Merges one daytrade underlying operation.
+Merges one day trade underlying operation.

 ## fetch_daytrades(container):
-A OperationContainer task.
+An OperationContainer task.

 Fetch the daytrades from the OperationContainer operations.